freeciv/freeciv-web/README.md

 License
 -------
 Freeciv-web is free and open source software.
 The Freeciv C server is released under the GNU General Public License, while the Freeciv-web client is released under the GNU Affero General Public License.
 See [License](LICENSE.txt) for the full license document.
-By contributing to the Freeciv-web project, you must accept that your contibutions are also AGPL licensed.
+By contributing to the Freeciv-web project, you must accept that your contributions are also AGPL licensed.
 Contributions including code, graphics and rulesets are also AGPL.

 - [www.gnu.org/licenses/agpl-3.0.en.html](https://www.gnu.org/licenses/agpl-3.0.en.html) - The GNU AGPL license document.
 - [en.wikipedia.org/wiki/Affero_General_Public_License](https://en.wikipedia.org/wiki/Affero_General_Public_License) - Wikipedia on the AGPL license.